-Proposition 2.11 In large random networks, after the removal of a fraction p of the nodes during random nodes failures, the fraction of removed links is $m(p) = 2p - p^2$ .
+Proposition 2.11 In large random networks, after the removal of a fraction p of the nodes during random nodes failures, the fraction of removed links is $m(p) = 2p - p^2$.

-Proof : Let us consider a network in which we randomly remove a fraction p of the nodes.
-This induces the removal of both the links between two removed nodes, and the ones between a removed node and a remaining one.
+Proof: Let us consider a network in which we randomly remove a fraction p of the nodes.
 Since the nodes are chosen randomly, we can assume that the same fraction p of the stubs in the network were attached to the removed nodes.
-Since pairs of stubs are linked at random, any stub then has a probability p to be linked to a stub attached to a removed node.

-Therefore the fraction m(p) of removed stubs may be decomposed into a fraction p of stubs attached to removed nodes, and a fraction p(1-p) of stubs attached to remaining nodes that are linked to stubs attached to a removed node.

-Finally, we remove a fraction $p + p(1 - p) = 2p - p^2$ stubs, which corresponds to an equal fraction of links.
+Each stub is kept with probability (1-p), the fraction of pairs of stubs linking non removed nodes is therefore $(1-p)^2$.
+This last quantity is the fraction of non removed links and $1 - (1 - p)^2 = 2p - p^2$ is finally the fraction of removed links.

-We can now use this result to observe the threshold for random node failures in terms of the fraction of removed links.
+We can now use this result to study the threshold for random node failures in terms of the fraction of removed links.

-Corollary 2.12 The fraction of links removed at the threshold $p_c$ for random node failures in large random networks with degree distribution $p_k$ is
+Corollary 2.12 The fraction of links removed at the threshold p_c for random node failures in large random networks with degree distribution p_k is